ncarboni/vir/docs/index.md

 **Example**:

 - The verso of the drawing 57 E v "Testa di donna di profile" by Anonymous XVI century, preserved in the Department of Prints and Drawings, Uffizi
 - The photographer's stamp in the verso of the photograph of St. John the Baptist by Vicino da Ferrara

-#### Proprieties:
+##### Proprieties:

 + [K6 has front (has back)](#k6): [IC19 Recto]
 + [K8 is verso of (has verso)]: E22 Man-Made Object

 ## Properties

-#### K1 Denotes (is denoted by)
+### K1 denotes (is denoted by)

 Domain: E18 Physical Thing
 Range: E36 Visual Item